Effects of Drugs on the Brain: Impact of Drugs on Neurotransmitters

 In the brain, endocannabinoids are created only in specific neurons where they are needed and only for the amount of time they are needed, which can be as short as a few minutes.7 In contrast, THC and other cannabinoid drugs are ingested in relatively large amounts and indiscriminately activate receptors all over the brain.

-This is why natural endocannabinoids are essential for forming clear memories and maintaining a normal appetite, while cannabis abusers often find themselves craving junk food and forgetting mundane things like where they parked.
+This is why natural endocannabinoids are essential for forming clear memories and maintaining a normal appetite.

 How Drugs Change the Brain

-The brain and its networks have the ability to change and adapt, a property called plasticity.
-Plasticity is important for normal brain development and learning, as well as recovering from brain injuries and strokes.
+The brain and its networks have the ability to change and adapt—a property called plasticity.
+Plasticity is important for normal brain development and learning, as well as for recovering from brain injuries and strokes.
 Plasticity is also the reason that long-term exposure to drugs produces abnormal changes in the brain.

 The brain will attempt to correct network activity that is much higher or much lower than normal levels.
 If an individual is regularly flooding their brain with opioid or endocannabinoid signaling by abusing drugs, the brain makes attempts to counteract these changes and bring them back to natural levels.
 Like a thermostat in a house, which works to keep the temperature from getting too hot or cold, plasticity allows the brain to keep neurotransmitter signaling from getting far from normal levels.